-This Chemical Hygiene Plan (CHP) is applicable to the School of Science, Engineering, and Technology (SET), Facilities Services, and any other departments where hazardous chemicals are stores or handled.
-General requirements for safe operations using hazardous chemicals are outlined, along with procedures for emergency reporting, spill cleanup and hazardous waste disposal.
+This Chemical Hygiene Plan (CHP) is applicable to the School of Science, Engineering and Technology (SET), Facilities Services, and any other departments where hazardous chemicals are stored or handled.
+General requirements for safe operations using hazardous chemicals are outlined, along with procedures for emergency reporting, spill cleanup, and hazardous waste disposal.

 A hardcopy of the CHP is available to each department in SET.
-An electronic copy of the CHP is available in Gateway.
 This CHP is intended to:

 - Inform faculty, staff, and students of the precautions and preventive measures that have been established by the University to protect employees from a workplace illness or injury.

 - Inform laboratory employees of the required safety rules and procedures established by this organization to meet the requirements of 29 CFR 1910.1450 (Occupational Exposure to Hazardous Chemicals in Laboratories) and 29 CFR 1910.1200 (Hazard Communication Standard).